Frequently Asked Questions

 How can I request additional bins or signage?

 To request additional bins, use our online service request form.
 Select which bin is needed and select the "drop off" option in the drop-down menu.
-Additional signage can be downloaded here or contact Andrea Norris, via email or at 541-737-5398, if you would like to receive full color printed versions of any of these signs.
+Additional signage requests are currently being updated and a downloadable link will soon be available.

 Where can I get a compost bin?